Middle Passage: Identity and communication

-In order to interact with each other on the voyage, the enslaved created a communication system unbeknownst to Europeans: They would construct choruses on the passages using their voices, bodies, and ships themselves; the hollow design of the ships allowed the enslaved to use them as percussive instruments and to amplify their songs.
-This combination of "instruments" was both a way for the enslaved to communicate as well as creating a new identity since slavers attempted to strip them of that.
+In order to interact with each other on the voyage, the enslaved created a communication system unbeknownst to Europeans: they would construct choruses on the passages using their voices, bodies, and the ships; the hollow design of the ships allowed the enslaved to use them as percussive instruments and to amplify their songs.
+This combination of "instruments" was both a way to communicate and to create a new identity since slavers attempted to strip them of that.
 Although most of the enslaved were from various regions around Africa, their situation allowed them to come together and create a new culture and identity aboard the ships with a common language and method of communication:

 [C]all and response soundings allowed men and women speaking different languages to communicate about the conditions of their captivity.
 In fact, on board the Hubridas, what began as murmurs and morphed into song erupted before long into the shouts and cries of coordinated revolt.

 This communication was a direct subversion of European authority and allowed the enslaved to have a form of power and identity otherwise prohibited.
 Furthermore, such organization and coming together enabled revolts and uprisings to actually be coordinated and successful at times.

 The enslaved would appeal to their gods for protection and vengeance upon their captors, and would also try to curse and otherwise harm the crew using idols and fetishes.
 One crew found fetishes in their water supply, placed by the enslaved who believed they would kill all who drank from it.